Water Quality grants awarded for 2014

 Landscape with native plants»

-Kansas City Regional Stormwater Symposium to take place this fall
+Register for the Kansas City Regional Stormwater Symposium

 The MARC Water Quality Education Committee is pleased to announce the 2014 Kansas City Regional Stormwater Symposium on October 30, 2014.
 This event will convene representatives from public works, planning, water and parks departments, engineering firms, regulatory agencies and nonprofit organizations to reflect upon the history and future of stormwater management efforts in the Greater Kansas City area.
 REGISTER and learn more»